Prepare Your Screen Enclosure for Hurricane Season in South Florida

 What Wind Rating Should Your Screen Enclosure Have?

-All permitted screen enclosures installed in Miami-Dade County must be designed to meet the county's High Velocity Hurricane Zone (HVHZ) wind load requirements — which call for structures to withstand design wind speeds of 175 mph or higher in most locations.
+All permitted screen enclosures installed in Miami-Dade County must be designed to meet the county's High Velocity Hurricane Zone (HVHZ) wind load requirements — the most demanding design standards in Florida, with the exact requirement set by your site's exposure and location.
 Broward and Palm Beach counties have their own wind zone requirements.

 If your screen enclosure was installed with a permit by a licensed contractor and has passed building inspection, it was designed to meet these standards.
 If your enclosure was installed without a permit, you have no assurance that it meets any wind load standard — which is a serious risk heading into hurricane season.